 You could write a book about how to catch a Marlin, but here are some basic Marlin fishing tips.

 Marlin are aggressive, highly predatory fish that respond very well to the splash and trail of a well presented artificial lure.
 Hawaii has long been at the forefront of developing artificial lures for catching Marlin, and it is recognized as being the first place to develop this method.
 They originally made lures from materials such as carved wood, glass jars and bath towels, but today Kona skippers have refined their techniques and are making some of the best Marlin lures out there.

 The question of which is the best lure to use when trolling for Marlin is a divisive one: friendships have been broken and enemies made as a result of criticism over which lure you use.
-Not wanting to cause a virtual riot, I’ll leave the question of which specific brand of artificial lure to use up to you.
+Not wanting to cause a virtual riot, I’ll leave the question of which specific style of artificial lure up to you.

 … But Don’t Write Off Live Bait

 You should use live bait only when the fishing area you’re covering is quite small, as trolling with live bait requires the boat to travel slower in order to keep the bait alive.
 Areas such as those near buoys and steep underwater ledges, where fish congregate, are the best places to use live bait.
-Live bait can be a good alternative to artificial lures if you’re in a dense fishing spot and want to limit damage to your lures caused by Wahoo, Mahi-mahi or Spanish Mackerel.
+Live bait can be a good alternative to artificial lures if you’re in a dense fishing spot and want to limit damage to your lures caused by Wahoo, Mahi Mahi, or other big game bruisers.

 Use the Best Quality Tackle

 It might sound obvious, but you don’t want to spend all your hard-earned pennies on a Marlin fishing adventure only for your tackle to let you down just as you feel the pull of a big fish on the end of the line.